DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

-This course is an introduction to interior architecture, as a discipline and as a profession.
-We will examine the ways in which interior environments impact our lives, and the challenges and responsibilities faced by those who work in this field.
+Introduction to interior architecture, as a discipline and as a profession.
+Examine the ways in which interior environments impact our lives, and the challenges and responsibilities faced by those who work in this field.
 Topics include: the history of interior design as a profession; the increased professionalization of interior design; the relation of interior design to other design disciplines (such as architecture and furniture design); the social, economic, and environmental issues that impact design; the role of emerging technologies (including digital media); design research and documentation; the elements and principles of design; the identification and observation of quality work in both commercial and residential settings; contemporary trends in taste and aesthetics; and the application of design research methods to a real-world project.
-This course will provide students with the foundation necessary to continue as interior architecture majors.

 DS 140 — VISUAL THINKING - FORM AND SPACE